shivannis/xandr-docs-public/xandr-docs/articles/invest/asynchronous-usersync-pixels.md

 ---
-title : Microsoft Invest - Asynchronous Usersync Pixels description : Learn how User syncing happens after a publisher's page has finished loading.
+title: Microsoft Invest - Asynchronous Usersync Pixels
+description: Learn how User syncing happens after a publisher's page has finished loading.
 This allows to fire more usersync pixels per ad call without disrupting the user experience of visitors to the publisher's site. ms.date: 10/28/2023
 ---